Mars24 Sunclock — Time on Mars

 This "Mars24 Settings" window is divided into three tabbed panels: one tab allows you to specify how to set the Earth time used in all calculations, the second to specify properties of the large graphical display, and the third is for miscellaneous options.

-The Earth time settings panel gives you four choices for specifying what time on Earth should be used in making all the various calculations that Mars24 must perform, both in determining the Mars time and generating the displays.
+The Earth time settings panel gives you five choices for specifying what time on Earth should be used in making all the various calculations that Mars24 must perform, both in determining the Mars time and generating the displays.

 The first Earth time choice is to use the current time, in other words, now, whenever "now" happens to be.